neuralpain/oneclickwinrar/README.md

 Download, install, update and license WinRAR, all in just one single click (or double).
 Yes, it's that simple.

 For one-time use, run the following command in a PowerShell terminal (overwriting is disabled).
-For more functionality, download and customize the script.
+For more functionality, download and [configure](#configuration) the script.

 ```
 irm "https://dub.sh/oneclickrar" | iex